Puppy

 More Specific Details

 Many clients ask if they can meet the puppies.
 This is a reasonable request.
-Clients that have paid a deposit and are on the litter list are welcome to meet the puppies.
-All requested visits are done at a safe meet up place such as my vet clinic.
+Clients who are on the litter list are welcome to meet the puppies.
+All requested visits are done at a safe meet-up place such as my vet clinic.
 You’re even welcome to go into my vet clinic and inquire about me if you like!
-Furthermore, puppy visits are contact free for safety reasons.
+Furthermore, puppy visits are contact-free for safety reasons.
 I am also happy to set up Facetime visits to see the puppies.
+I wish I could invite families to my home, but every time I invite someone into my home, I risk bringing something in that could potentially harm the puppies.
+All adult dogs and puppies are brought up in my living room alongside my family.
+As a result, It is my job to have a biosafety protocol in place that will protect all the puppies I care for.

+A lot of breeders quarantine puppies after visits for several days to be sure they don’t bring any pathogens back into common areas that the puppies share.
+I don’t feel this is fair to the puppies.
+If clients are curious about my home environment, I’m more than happy to set up a video conference call where I can give a live tour of the puppies and my entire home inside and out!
+I’d be happy to provide references as well.
 Puppies have a very vulnerable immune system.
 Puppies receive a series of puppy booster shots for this very reason.
 Nobody is certain when the antibodies from their mother’s breast milk leaves their system and allows the vaccine to offer full protection.
 Hence, puppies receive a shot every 3 to 4 weeks until they reach a certain age.
 Parvovirus is a virus that is especially lethal to young puppies.
 I know Shih Tzu breeders and families that have lost puppies due to Parvovirus.
 It’s a very resistant virus that can survive on almost anything for a very long time.

 4